Network and Federation Settings, STUN/TURN Servers

 If the STUN/TURN server role is assigned to users (a browser or a native application), these users will connect to the server in the following way:

-At first, an attempt is made to connect via the local addresses of TrueConf Server.
+1. Initially, an attempt is made to connect using local addresses TrueConf Server.